datavortex/QuanSimBench/Performance_results_submissions.md

 ### Please test your computer as follows:

-1- First run the benchmark until you get the highest performance in the column "States/s".
-That usually corresponds to the largest number of nodes, or to the largest number of qubits that you can simulate (column Qubits).
+1- First run the benchmark with increasing number of nodes/cores until you get the highest performance in the column "States/s".
+That usually corresponds to the largest number of cores, or to the largest number of qubits that you can simulate (column Qubits).
 Verify that you get the "Pass=yes" result on all rows.

-2- Submit the following fields in a text file to santiago.betelu@datavortex.com
+2- Select the row with the highest performance and submit the following fields in a text file to santiago.betelu@datavortex.com
 - Your name & institution
 - Computer name
 - CPU name